-He slackened his wrist and pushed the needle into his arm, depressing the plunger to let the liquid inside rush through his veins.
+He slackened his arm and pushed the needle into his wrist, depressing the plunger to let the liquid inside rush through his veins.
 Just as he did every morning and every night, he let a warm shiver pass through him, his eyes fluttering shut as the effects took hold almost instantly.
 The medication loosened his muscles and relaxed his mind, making his worries seem insignificant in the moment.
 It wouldn’t last long, though.
 It hadn’t been working very well to calm him down for quite a while now.
 How could it, when the event that would change his life forever was less than a day away?

 He shook his head, dropping the needle back into the paper bag.
 There wasn’t time to think about that right now, and worrying would do him no good, either.
 Pushing himself to his feet, he hurried to the door and pulled it open.
 Mother was already at the entrance.
 Her hand was reaching for the doorknob, and she pulled back when he revealed himself from behind the door.
 “Oh.
 Good morning, Peyton,” she said.
 “I was just coming to get you for breakfast.”